wexond/browser-base/README.md

 # Features

 - **Wexond Shield** - Browse the web without any ads and don't let websites to track you.
 Thanks to the Wexond Shield, websites can load even 2 times faster!
+- **Chromium without any Google services** - Wexond uses Electron which is based on only some of the Chromium components which don't have any Google services built-in.
 - **Built-in dark mode** - Wexond has a built-in dark theme, but it also changes white websites to dark with just a one click in Overlay.
 No eyestrain at night anymore!
 - **Beautiful and minimalistic UI** - The address bar is hidden to take less space, but it doesn't impact on usability in any way.
 It's even better!
 [Give it a shot](https://wexond.net)
 - **Tab groups** - Easily group tabs to groups and access them really fast.